 So, there’s that.

-In any event, hard feelings seemed to have dissipated since, though now that I think about it, I can’t think of a photo since that showcases Peter and William together.
+In any event, hard feelings seem to have dissipated since, though now that I think about it, I can’t think of a photo since that showcases Peter and William together outside of broader family events.
 Not to mention, last year Peter gave an interview in which he discussed his status as a member of the RF, sounding off on his childhood playing with William and Harry and other cousins.
 I obviously can’t say with certainty, but it’s difficult to imagine William being chill about that – when William chooses to make personal disclosures to the press, he does so on his own terms.

 Let’s just say, I wouldn’t be surprised to hear that the whole incident had cooled the relationship between the men, and I’ve certainly seen little indication of Kate and Autumn having any relationship beyond civil.
 The word at the time was that William and Harry were livid over the violation of privacy, particularly given the situation it put their girlfriends in, who had gone out of their way to enter and leave the church discreetly so as not to upstage the bride.